Progress report for OW22-373

 Research

-Our research plan progress addresses specific elements in each of our three project objectives:
+Our research plan addressed specific elements in each of our three project objectives:

 - Increase landowner/manager knowledge of grazing and access to grazing services through a survey of current landowner users of Match.Graze (https://matchgraze.com).
 In 2019, PI Stephanie Larson created Match.Graze, an online platform that connects landowners who don’t have grazing animals to livestock owners with animals that can provide vegetation management services.
 As part of the reach aspect of this grant, a survey was initiated, received approval by Institutional Review Board (IRB), UC Davis, (#1792938-1), and then launched as one part of the research component of the grant.
 The IRB was approved and issued a Not Research determination for the project, category of program evaluation.
 This does preclude this project from sharing results via presentations and / or publications.
 The survey addressed the usage of Match.Graze by grazers and landowners from around California.
 The survey was sent to all users that had signed up for Match.Graze, determining if the site met their needs, either grazing or vegetation management.
 If not, what were the barriers to usage and what improvements were needed.
-The results from the survey will provide guidance on the additional educational materials and/or information to create through this grant.
-Results from the survey have given the project team direction on what educational materials should be developed.
-These include:
+Survey results provided guidance on the additional educational materials and/or information created from this grant.
+Survey results gave the project team direction on what educational materials should be developed, including:

 - Understanding of Natural Resource / Land Goals